dgaydukov/cert-aws/sa/files/sa.md

 * HealthCheck - check health status and mark instance unhealthy
 * ReplaceUnhealthy - terminate instances marked unhealthy and create new
 * ScheduledActions - perform scheduling scaling
 You can suspend/resume any of this scaling policy using `SuspendProcesses/ResumeProcesses`.
+Yet if you need to troubleshoot/update ec2, move it into `standBy` state.
+Instance scale-in protection - you can protect single instance or all ec2 in ASG from scale-in:
+* add protection to whole ASG when you create it `aws autoscaling create-auto-scaling-group --auto-scaling-group-name=my --new-instances-protected-from-scale-in`
+* add protection to single instance inside ASG `aws autoscaling set-instance-protection --auto-scaling-group-name=my --instance-ids=i-123 --protected-from-scale-in`
+Keep in mind that protection doesn't work:
+* manual termination of ec2 from console/cli
+* healthcheck replacement of ec2
+* spot ec2 termination
+You can temporary remove (move to `standBy` state) ec2 from ASG, troubleshoot/update it and return it back `aws autoscaling enter-standby --auto-scaling-group-name=my --instance-ids=i-123 --should-decrement-desired-capacity` (we decrement desired capacity so ASG won't launch new ec2)
 Administrative suspension - aws would terminate launch attempts if asg failed to launch instance for 24 hours.
 You can also set suspension to (launch/terminate).
 In this case asg won't try to attempt to launch/terminate instances (if you suspend termination, spot instances would be terminated anyway)
 Don't confuse:
 * LC (launch configuration, old version) - immutable (you can create one LC and if you want to add change you have to add second LC).
 Only basic ec2 settings are supported.